A gift in your Will creates a lifetime of inspiring change

 Leaving a bequest is one of the most powerful things you can do to eliminate poverty.
-When you leave a gift in your will, you are ensuring future generations do not have to fight to feed or educate their children, instead you are bringing people hope that will resound long into the future.
+When you leave a gift in your Will, you are bringing people hope that will resound long into the future.
 Your gift is a declaration to the oppressed that they are loved by God and their future is worth fighting for.

 Honouring your legacy